 To stop those bad habits in their tracks, you’ve got to create strong routines that work to your benefit.
 Like anything that becomes ingrained in us, it takes time (66 days, according to some experts), consistency, and repetition for this to happen.

-If you’re ready to build some new patterns to create a healthier and happier life, we’ve got the secrets you need to get started.
+If you’re ready to build some new patterns to create a healthier and happier life, we’ve got the secrets you need to get started with your healthy habit list.

 1. Set Measurable Goals